 I came to one turn for Route 4 and it went down to the river and followed a gravel road.
-I stopped for a snack then waited at the top to see if any road cyclists were on this path.
-One coming in my direction looked at it and exclaimed in German “they must be crazy if they think I’m riding on that crap.”* He then headed straight and I decided to follow.
+I stopped for a snack from my pocket then waited at the top to see if any road cyclists were on this path.
+One coming in my direction looked at it and exclaimed in German “they must be crazy if they think I’m riding on that crap.”* He then headed straight and I decided to follow him.

 Along open road were just cyclists and walkers.
 I didn’t see any runners.
 And horses.

 I saw a young man, Marcel, and stopped and asked if he would be my photographer.
 I wanted a picture of me on my bike with the mountains in the background.
 He agreed.